 Meet Our Team

-A 11 Strong Team Of Outstanding Physiotherapists
+An 12 Strong Team Of Outstanding Physiotherapists

-Gill qualified from Leeds Metropolitan University in 1992 and after working in the NHS she returned to Australia to continue her post-graduate education.
-She studied with the Australian Pilates Institute whilst travelling with Australian sports teams in rugby, AFL, softball, tennis and netball.
+By completing the Australian Sports Diploma and studying with the Australian Pilates Institute Gill was fortunate enough to secure a job at North Sydney Orthopaedic and Sports Medicine Centre with several of Australia’s leading surgeons whilst also travelling with Australian sports teams in Rugby, AFL, Softball, Tennis and Netball.
 At the Sydney Olympics, working with Australian Gymnastics, Gill met the British Team and on returning to the UK has worked with them ever since.